fivetran/dbt_zendesk_source/README.md

 ```

 ### Step 4: Enable/Disable models for non-existent sources
-> _This step is optional if you are unioning multiple connectors together in the previous step.
+> _This step is optional if you are unioning multiple connections together in the previous step.
 The `union_data` macro will create empty staging models for sources that are not found in any of your Zendesk schemas/databases.
 However, you can still leverage the below variables if you would like to avoid this behavior._

 This package takes into consideration that not every Zendesk Support account utilizes the `schedule`, `schedule_holiday`, `ticket_schedule`, `daylight_time`, `time_zone`, `audit_log`, `domain_name`, `user_tag`,  `brand`, `organization`, `organization_tag`, or `ticket_form_history` features, and allows you to disable the corresponding functionality.